Italian monitor Alfredo Cappellini: Service

 Alfredo Cappellini was launched in 1916, even before the battleships were officially suspended, by the Orlando Shipyard, in Livorno, completed on 24 April 1917 and commissioned four days later.
 Her first action came during the Eleventh Battle of the Isonzo in August 1917.
 She, in company with the Italian monitor Faà di Bruno and the British monitors HMS Earl of Peterborough and HMS Sir Thomas Picton, bombarded Austrian positions with little noticeable effect.
-She was wrecked on 16 November 1917 off Ancona.
+She foundered in a storm off Ancona on 16 November 1917, with the loss of 69 of her 73 crew.